UJT or Unijunction transistor – Relaxation oscillator using UJT transistor

 UJT Relaxation oscillator circuit

 This UJT relaxation oscillator circuit is a non linear oscillator used to generate signals that can trigger power control devices such as thyristors and TRIACs.
 The UJT acronim comes from: Unijunction Transistor.

 How the relaxation oscillator using UJT transistor work?

 The capacitor C is charged until it reaches the UJT trigger voltage.
 When this happens, it discharges through the UJT E-B1 junction.
 (See the UJT diagram).

 The capacitor is discharged until its voltage reaches what is called the “Valley voltage” (Vv) which is approximately 2.5 volts.
 Al that moment the UJT transistor turns off (there is no current conduction through the E-B1 junction) and the capacitor starts charging again.
-(See the green line on the diagram above).
+(See the green line on the diagram below).

 The black line (right – bottom on diagram) shows the voltage across the resistor R3 when the capacitor discharges